isntlee/PopFlix/README.md

     ```
     python manage.py runserver
      ```
-10. Once the program is running, go to the local link provided and add `/admin/` to the end of the url.
-Here log in with your superuser account.
+10. Once the program is running, go to localhost and add `/admin/` to the end of the url.
+Here log in with the initial superuser account.

 11. Create env.py file at root level where you can store your sensitive information for the app.
-And these details to that file:
+Add these details to that file:
     ```
     SECRET_KEY = "SECRET_KEY"
     DEBUG = "DEBUG"
     ```
-12. Create a new and truly private key, which will be generated in a secret_key.txt file at root level, with this command:
+12. Create a new and truly secret key, which will be generated in a secret_key.txt file at root level, with this command:
     ```
     python core/generate_key.py
     ```
-13. Now find the SECRET_KEY and DEBUG variables in the core/settings.py file.
-You'll find two sets of SECRET_KEY and DEBUG variables, commented out and uncommented.
+13. Find the SECRET_KEY and DEBUG variables in the core/settings.py file.
+You'll find two sets of SECRET_KEY and DEBUG variables: commented out and uncommented.
 You should comment out the uncommented, and vice-versa.

 14. Finally, set the variables in your .env file.
 Set SECRET_KEY to the text found in secret_key.txt, remember to add '' as it should be a string.
 Set DEBUG to whatever you prefer, there are no security problems with DEBUG = 'True' in development.
-Do consider changing for production.
+Do change for production.

 15. If you would like to start with Channel/Content/User test data, then run this command:
     ```